Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Sheriff / Subject of the Greatest Courtroom Moment of 2026

-Got his own diss track with the chorus 'Randy Walters is a son of a bitch.'
-Was asked under oath whether Afroman slept with his wife.
-Answered 'I don't know' while his wife sat in the courtroom.
-Previously fired for drug use from one department and hired at another — a fact nobody knew until Afroman's music made it public.
+Got his own diss track.
+Was asked under oath if Afroman slept with his wife.
+Said 'I don't know' with his wife sitting right there.
+Previously fired for drug use from one department and quietly hired at another — nobody knew that until Afroman put it in a song.
+That's gotta sting.

 I don't know.